xnhp/vanted-wiki/AddonExtensions.md

 # Extend VANTED
-## Add new Algorithms, Views, and Visual Graph Components
+## Adding new Algorithms, Views, and Visual Graph Components

-To extend the functionality of VANTED you can create Add-On's that provide new
+To extend the functionality of VANTED you can create Add-ons that provide new

-* algorithms (Graphical, Computational, etc)
+* algorithms (Graphical, Computational, etc.)
 * views (graphical display of graph or other information)
 * Buttons
 * Menu-items